-Free registration is now open for the 7th National Manufacturing & Supply Chain Conference and Exhibition which will be help at the RDS Simmonscourt on the 23rd and 24th of November 2021.
+Free registration is now open for the 9th National Manufacturing & Supply Chain Conference and Exhibition which will be held at the RDS Simmonscourt, Dublin on the 28th and 29th of May 2024.
 It has been a turbulent year with Economic activity in the manufacturing sector ascended to a new peak on the back of record rates of growth in output and new orders and another severe lengthening in suppliers’ delivery times.
 The volume of new orders received by Irish manufacturers rose at the fastest in many decades.
 Companies have reported strong inflows of new work as customers reopened and lockdown restrictions began to loosen.

 The event will cover various topical themes including: